 UiPath, the leading Enterprise Robotic Process Automation (RPA) software company, announced today that it has grown 238 percent in the first half of 2018, crossing $100 million in annual recurring revenue, a key financial metric for subscription software companies.
-Earlier this year, the company raised $153 million at a valuation exceeding $1.1 billion.
+Earlier this year, the company raised $153 million.
 UiPath now counts more than 1,500 customers that use its RPA platform.
 Key to driving adoption is the thriving UiPath Community that now includes more than 200,000 users worldwide, and UiPath Academy, the company’s online, self-led training program that has enrolled more than 100,000 users.

 UiPath’s adoption is widespread, across all geographies and sectors.
 New customers include American Red Cross, BMW Group, Carlsberg, Dentsu, Inc., Fujifilm, Japan Airlines, Korea Telecom, Landmark Group, LG, Manpower, Mizuho Financial Group, NASA, Pandora, Sompo Japan Nipponkoa Insurance Inc., SMBC Group, Tarmac, U.S. Department of Defense and U.S. Department of Homeland Security and Wärtsilä.

 UiPath’s global operations footprint has more than doubled in the past six months to 21 offices across 14 countries.
 Since January 2018, UiPath has opened new operations in Amsterdam, Austin, Dubai, Houston, Madrid, Mumbai, Munich, Paris, Seoul, Singapore, Washington D.C., and its first U.S. product development center in Bellevue, Washington.